salbadri/Predicting-Term-Deposit-Subscription-/README.md

 ## Project Intro/Objective
 In this project I want to find a robust model that can predict if the client will subscribe to a term deposit.

-The dataset was retrieved from kaggle (https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets).
+This project has two jupyter notbooks: part 1 and part 2.
+* Part 1: Exploratory Data analysis (EDA): I explored the data and performed the necessary cleaning.
+* Part 2: Training Algorithms and then evaluate the models on the validation set; best performance model was evaluated on the test set
+## Description of the Dataset:

-This dataset consists of 45211 records and 17 variables.
+The dataset obtained from kaggle.It consists of 45211 records and 17 variables.
 Tables below has a description of the variables.

 |Variables |Type | Description
 ------- | ------- | -------